cvharris/vatterott-foundation/assets/content/pages/home.md

     happy**.
 Our parents insisted on us unselfishness and the blessings of poverty; dignity of men; the nobility of labor and--in full bloom--sense of responsibility.
-  thirdhistoryquoteA: For many years the Foundation supported the
-  thirdhistoryquoteB: by contributing monthly to pay for the salary of the school
-    principal.
-In that way, the Foundation has helped to maintain a Catholic presence in one of the most needy areas of St. Louis County.
   firsthistoryblockquote: 'To me, a home consecrated to <span style="font-variant:
     small-caps">God</span>, with all its members looking to Him for direction, **planning** together **playing** together, **praying** together...survives